samantha/Dungeon-Master/README.md

 # Dungeon Master

 Dungeon Master made by Samantha Hangsan, designed for OpenJDK 10.
 Gives user option to generate a configurable map.
-Also have the option to have fight monsters with physical and magical attacks, pick up armor and items, heal, and buy or sell items.
+Also have the option to have fight monsters with physical and magical attacks, pick up armor and items, level up, heal self, run from battle, and buy or sell items.

 ## Installation